Staphylococcus delphini: Microbiology

-Role in Disease/Health
+Infection of humans

 Until recently, there had been zero known diagnosed cases of Staphylococcus delphini infecting humans.
 In 2019, a case study was done on a 57-year-old woman who developed an open wound after having a partial gastrectomy.
-When coming back to the hospital three months post-op, she was swabbed and this culture was ultimately identified to be Staphylococcus delphini (Magleby et al., 2019).
+When coming back to the hospital three months post-op, she was swabbed and this culture was ultimately identified to be Staphylococcus delphini.
 This was notable as the patient claimed to only have had contact with her cat, an organism not known to be a host of Staphylococcus delphini.
-The extent of how these infections might affect humans still very unknown as nothing arose from this particular case (Magleby et al., 2019).
-This warrants continued research into how Staphylococcus delphini might play a role in understanding and treating infectious disease going forward.
+The extent of how these infections might affect humans still very unknown as nothing arose from this particular case.

-Diagnoses/Symptoms
+Symptoms

-The first reported symptom of Staphylococcus Delphini was reported in 1988 as 2 dolphins were found to have skin lesions (Varaldo et al., 1988).
-Many of the symptoms of S. delphini deal with changes in the skin and in the instance of an infected mustelidae, the fur or paws.
+The first reported symptom of Staphylococcus Delphini was reported in 1988 as two dolphins were found to have skin lesions.
 A large farm of mink were found to have been infected with a bacterial cocci that expanded the small intestines of these mink when their organs were later examined.
-This glutinous fluid that was discovered was later identified to be a SIG member and was classified as S. delphini.
-The direct source of this fluid and diarrhea wasn't determined, but scientists claimed that it was a result of S. delphini in the intestines of these mink (Sledge et al., 2010).
-In humans, symptoms are similar as they relate to the skin.
+Glutinous fluid that was discovered was later identified to be a Staphylococcus intermedius group (SIG) member and was classified as S. delphini.
+The direct source of this fluid and diarrhea wasn't determined, but scientists claimed that it was a result of S. delphini in the intestines of these mink.
 In the first reported case of S. delphini in humans, the patient reportedly developed a gastric ulcer which was later treated and tested.
-Upon evaluation of the bacteria that had been accumulating in the patient, examiners found a colonization of S. delphini in the patient (Magleby et al., 2019).
+Upon evaluation of the bacteria that had been accumulating in the patient, examiners found a colonization of S. delphini in the patient.